OneUptime/oneuptime/App/FeatureSet/Docs/Content/installation/docker-compose.md

    - Set `HTTP_PROTOCOL` env var to `https`.
    - Change `HOST` env var to the domain name of the server where the reverse proxy is hosted.

+## Production Readiness Checklist

+Ideally do not deploy OneUptime in production with docker-compose.
+We highly recommend using Kubernetes.
+There's a helm chart available for OneUptime [here](https://artifacthub.io/packages/helm/oneuptime/oneuptime).

+If you still want to deploy OneUptime in production with docker-compose, please consider the following:

+- **SSL/TLS**: Set up SSL/TLS certificates.
+OneUptime does not support setting up SSL/TLS certificates.
+You need to set up SSL/TLS certificates on your own.
+Please see above.
+- **Secrets**: Make sure you have random secrets in your `config.env` file.
+There are some default secrets in that file.
+Please replace them with random long strings.
+- **Backups**: Regularly backup your databases (Clickhouse, Postgres).
+Redis is used as a cache and is stateless and can be safely ignored.

 ### Updating OneUptime